 In addition to taking over the management of the site, I took ownership of the PBS Arts Twitter, where I helped grow monthly impressions by over 225 percent in a three month period.

 To keep both the site and Twitter up-to-date, I created a schedule for regular updates and analytics monitoring, using tools like Hootsuite, Crowdtangle and Google Analytics.

-True North Magazine, a magazine conceptualized by students in a joint design and writing course at UNC-Chapel Hill, focused on the emerging volunteer travel movement, or voluntourism.
+True North Magazine, a magazine conceptualized by students in a joint design and writing course at UNC-Chapel Hill in 2014, focused on the emerging volunteer travel movement, or voluntourism.
 In the creation of the magazine, we strived to keep readers informed about trends in the movement.

 As the iPad Director for the design class, I led the creation of both the print and iPad magazine, with the Editor-in-Chief and Art Director, over the course of four months.
 In order to turn our content into a unique digital experience, I taught myself techniques for interactive iPad design in Adobe InDesign and then worked with the other designers and the writers to build features.
 I also created a visual style guide and edited various versions of all the pages before preparing them for print and inclusion in the Apple App Store.